 Above is one of the grandest mansions in Lafayette Square sitting across the park in splendid glory.

-Around the corner from the mansion is the first private street in America, Benton Place.
+Around the corner from the mansion is one of the first private streets in America, Benton Place.

 Here are two examples of houses that were probably built speculatively at the same time on Benton Place.